 Narrative, Health and Social Justice University Seminar

-Co-chaired by faculty members Sayantani DasGupta and Marsha Hurst, this interdisciplinary and inter-institutional seminar explores the connection between narrative, health, and social justice.
+This seminar was co-founded by faculty members Sayantani DasGupta and Marsha Hurst in 2010, and is currently chaired by Mario de la Cruz, MS with Zahra Khan, MS as Rapporteur.
+This interdisciplinary and inter-institutional seminar explores the connection between narrative, health, and social justice.
 If disease, violence, terror, war, poverty and oppression all manifest themselves in narrative, then it is equally true that resistance, justice, healing, activism, and collectivity can be products of a narrative-based approach to ourselves and the world.
 Narrative understanding helps unpack the complex power relations between North and South, state and worker, disabled body and able-body, bread-earner and child-bearer, subject and researcher, patient and provider, as well as self and the other.
 The seminar will draw from such fields as journalism, performance arts, law, public health, trauma studies, anthropology, sociology, literary studies, medicine, writing, and cultural studies.
 The common thread will be the narratives we tell as individuals, families, communities, and nations that situate our experience in social, political, and cultural contexts, and that express in so many ways our search for justice in our world and for our world.
 Our aim is to broaden the mandate of each of our disciplines, challenging each of us to bring a critical, self-reflective eye to our scholarship, teaching, practice, and organizing.
 How are the stories we tell manifestations of social injustice?
 How can we transform such stories into narratives of justice, health, and change?
-Learn more about the seminar here.
+Learn more about the seminar or contact Mario or Zahra here.

 Graphic Medicine Club